 “the only difference between 2013 and 2009 RAA operability requirements is that the 2009 RAA requirements do not require that information be present in the registrant email or telephone number fields, while 2013 RAA require the presence of information in those fields.”

-The report estimates that of the 12000 domain names reviewed for compliance 40% were 2009 grandfathered domain names and do not have to meet the same requirements as domain names registered after the 2013 RAA was implemented.
-Considering that the only way these domain names would have to comply with the 2013 RAA is if they were deleted and registered again.
+The report estimates that of the 12000 domain names reviewed for compliance 30% (over 180,000,000 domain name registrations) were 2009 grandfathered domain names and do not have to meet the same requirements as domain names registered after the 2013 RAA was implemented.
+Considering that the only way these domain names would have to comply with the 2013 RAA is if they were deleted and registered again or transfer of registrant.
 This does not seem likely since early registrations are often the most valuable.
 They are often sold but not deleted.

 Rationale: After 5 years of two existing policies domain name registrant data must comply based on when the domain name was registered a newly created policy with one standard requirement that all registrant data must adhere standardize the Registrant Data record and ease operability.